UofT-HPRC/galapagos/README.md

 - N. Eskandari, N. Tarafdar, D. Ly-Ma, P. Chow, *A Modular Heterogeneous Stack for Deploying FPGAs and CPUs in the Data Center*, in FPGA Symposium 2019.

-- N. Tarafdar, N. Eskandari, V. Sharma, C Lo, P. Chow, *Heterogeneous virtualized network function framework for the data center*, in FPL 2019.

 - N. Tarafdar, T. Lin, D. Ly-Ma, D. Rozhko, A. Leon-Garcia, P.Chow, *Building the Infrastructure for Deploying FPGAs in the Cloud*, in Hardware Accelerators in Data Center by Springer.

+- N. Tarafdar, N. Eskandari, V. Sharma, C Lo, P. Chow, *Heterogeneous virtualized network function framework for the data center*, in FPL 2017.

 - N. Tarafdar, T.Lin, E. Fukuda, H. Bannazadeh, A. Leon-Garcia, P. Chow, *Enabling Flexible Network FPGA Clusters in a Heterogeneous Cloud Data Center*, in FPGA Symposium 2017.

 ## Citation
-If you use the Galapagos Hardware Stack in your project please cite one of the following papers and/or link to the github project:
+If you use the Galapagos Hardware Stack in your project please cite the following paper and/or link to the github project:
 ```
 @article{tarafdar2018galapagos,
   title={Galapagos: A Full Stack Approach to FPGA Integration in the Cloud},